 This comprehensive guide serves as your operational manual.
 We will dissect the chemical interaction between waxes and lash adhesive, analyze the profitability of retailing private-label eyelash extension safe eyeliner, and provide a roadmap to educating your clients so their lashes last longer, and your profits grow faster.

-The Chemistry of Failure: How Eyeliner Destroys Cyanoacrylate
+The Chemistry of retention issue: How Eyeliner Destroys Cyanoacrylate

 To effectively sell a solution, you must first explain the problem scientifically.
 Why is standard eyeliner the enemy of retention?